EJ Johnson: Personal life

 In 2015, Johnson underwent gastric sleeve surgery.
-Johnson has been noted for his feminine and androgynous fashion style.
-He revealed that after Caitlyn Jenner's coming out as transgender, he thought about transitioning, but decided against it.
+Johnson has been noted for their feminine and androgynous fashion style.
+They revealed that after Caitlyn Jenner's coming out as transgender, they thought about transitioning, but decided against it.

+In 2026, Johnson appeared on Carlos King's podcast Reality with The King where they expressed a dislike for being referred to with he/him pronouns, and expressed a desire to be "[called] EJ as much as possible".
+They are comfortable with either they/them or she/her pronouns.

 Johnson is close friends with a group that includes Ezra J. William, Andrew Warren, and Tiffany Trump.
 The group has been nicknamed the "Rich Kids of Instagram" by the New York Post and the "Snap Pack" by The New York Times and New York Magazine.